polarstreams/polar/docs/features/edge/README.md

 # Built for Edge Computing

-There's an increasing demand for running computing resources close to end user, whether is at the boundary of operator networks, in an AWS Local Zone or an on-premise edge infrastructure.
+There's an increasing demand for running computing resources close to end user, whether it's at the boundary of operator networks, in an AWS Local Zone or on-premise edge infrastructure.
 The edge has great potential for running latency-sensitive applications with limited hardware resources.

 Barco Streams is the perfect solution for event streaming on the Edge for acting as a safe buffer between edge